Gabriel-p/multiESS/README.md

 Compute the multivariate effective sample size (*mESS*) of a Markov chain, using the multivariate dependence structure of the process.

-This is a Python implementation of the [MATLAB implementation][3] of the *mESS* estimation method described in [Vats et al. (2015)][1].
+This is a Python implementation of the [MATLAB implementation][3] by Luigi Acerbi of the *mESS* estimation method described in [Vats et al. (2015)][1].
-The MATLAB code has some minor tweaks for the choice of batch size *b* for the computation of the Monte Carlo covariance matrix.
+The MATLAB code (and consequently this one) has some minor tweaks for the choice of batch size *b* for the computation of the Monte Carlo covariance matrix.

-See also the R package [mcmcse][1] for a separate implementation.
+See the R package [mcmcse][1] for a separate implementation.

 *Disclaimer:* This is a stripped down version of the original MATLAB code.
 Most notably it does neither accept nor return the Monte Carlo covariance matrix and does not return the batch size.
-It processes *one* chain at a time.
+It also processes *one* chain at a time.

 ## Details